nikitavoloboev/data/docs/machine-learning/artificial-intelligence.md

 # Artificial intelligence

-I liked [this podcast episode with Eric Schmidt](https://overcast.fm/+KhqGdr4kI) as it gives a nice overview of what symbiosis of AI with humans can look like.
-Language models like [DALL·E](https://openai.com/blog/dall-e/) are fascinating.
+I liked [Joscha Bach's presentation](https://www.youtube.com/watch?v=ApHnqHfFWBk) on evolution of AI and how it relates to understanding [consciousness](../consciousness/consciousness.md).

+[Language models](../nlp/nlp.md) like [DALL·E](https://openai.com/blog/dall-e/) and [Midjourney](https://www.midjourney.com/) are fascinating.
 I want to be able to have a voice assistant that 'knows me' and I can asks question too that is actually good.
-[LA](../ideas/learn-anything.md) is a tool I am building that can eventually solve this problem as LA will know in a lot of detail which knowledge do you actually have.
-No other company is tracking this.
+[LA](../ideas/learn-anything.md) is a tool I am building that hopefully eventually solves this problem as it will know in a lot of detail which knowledge you have and your preferences in learning.

 [On the Measure of Intelligence](https://twitter.com/alexkowsik/status/1518602848421961730) is a good read.
-[Bleeding Edge AI](https://bleedingedge.ai/) is nice way to stay up to date.
+[Bleeding Edge AI](https://bleedingedge.ai/) is nice way to stay up to date on AI.

 [Andrej Karpathy](https://github.com/karpathy) does amazing work in ML.
-His [interview with Lex](https://www.youtube.com/watch?v=cdiD-9MMpb0) was insightful.
+His [interview with Lex](https://www.youtube.com/watch?v=cdiD-9MMpb0) and his [Neural Networks: Zero to Hero course](https://github.com/karpathy/nn-zero-to-hero) were insightful.
 Transformer ML models as described in [Attention Is All You Need](https://arxiv.org/abs/1706.03762) are very useful.

 [Midjourney](https://www.midjourney.com/) & [ChatGPT](chatgpt.md) are my favorite uses of AI right now.